Yermo/rich_textarea/README.md

 	}]);
 ```

 The callback function will be called once a user enters a trigger character and at least two characters after that.
 (The number of characters is currently hard coded at 2).
-The trigger string is then passed to the callback.
-The callback must reply with an array formatted as jquery.ui.autocomplet would expect. [jquery.ui.autocomplete formatted array of labels and values](http://api.jqueryui.com/autocomplete/#option-source).
+The trigger string and jquery autcomplete reseponse callback are then passed to the callback.
+The callback must call response with an array formatted as jquery.ui.autocomplet would expect. [jquery.ui.autocomplete formatted array of labels and values](http://api.jqueryui.com/autocomplete/#option-source).

 Rich_TextArea expects the value: key itself to consist of value: and content: keys as in: